mozilla-l10n/localizer-documentation/webprojects/fundraising.md

 [donate.mozilla.org](https://donate.mozilla.org) is our platform to collect donations.
 The main form is for Mozilla Foundation, but it also hosts a separate form for donations to Thunderbird.

 This website relies on third parties to handle payment.
-The localization of the payment form for debit/credit card payment is managed by Stripe and we do not have control.
+The localization of the payment system for debit/credit cards is managed by Stripe which we have no control of.

 ## Testing